seanhagen/workernator/docs/design.md

 We're not going to go over the entire protobuf definition here, instead we'll cover some of the design decisions so we're all on the same page.
 However, please do check out [workernator.proto](../proto/workernator.proto) to see the entire protobuf definition.

-##### Job Type

-Part of the GRPC definition includes the `JobType` enum.
-This is used as part of creating a job, so that the service knows which set of arguments to use.

-Because of how GRPC enum types work in Go, the default value for `JobType` is `Noop`.
-This will be a job that does nothing; it won't even attempt to do any of the cgroup or namespace stuff.
-This way a configuration error, programmer flub, or simple clumsy-fingered mistake won't start the wrong job.

 ##### Job Request Messages

 There are two potential messages that each of `Stop`, `Status`, and `Tail` could have used: